-31. AUTHORITY
+37. AUTHORITY

-This contract is issued under authority of Title 18, Montana Code Annotated, and the Administrative Rules of Montana, Title 2, chapter 5.
+This Contract is issued under authority of Title 18, Montana Code Annotated, and the Administrative Rules of Montana, Title 2, chapter 5.

-32. SEVERABILITY CLAUSE
+38. SEVERABILITY

-A declaration by any court or any other binding legal source that any provision of the contract is illegal and void shall not affect the legality and enforceability of any other provision of the contract, unless the provisions are mutually and materially dependent.
+A declaration by any court or any other binding legal source that any provision of the Contract is illegal and void shall not affect the legality and enforceability of any other provision of the Contract, unless the provisions are mutually and materially dependent.

-33. SCOPE, ENTIRE AGREEMENT, AND AMENDMENT
+39. SCOPE, ENTIRE AGREEMENT, AND AMENDMENT

-33.1 Contract.
-This contract consists of (insert number) numbered pages, any Attachments as required, Solicitation # (insert solicitation number), as amended, and Contractor's response, as amended.
-In the case of dispute or ambiguity arising between or among the documents, the order of precedence of document interpretation is the same.
+- 39.1 Contract.
+This Contract consists of (insert number) numbered pages, any Attachments as required, Solicitation # (insert solicitation number), as amended, and Contractor's response, as amended.
+In the case of dispute or ambiguity arising between or among the documents, the order of precedence of document interpretation is the same. - 39.2 Entire Agreement.

-33.2 Entire Agreement.
 These documents are the entire agreement of the parties.
 They supersede all prior agreements, representations, and understandings.
 Any amendment or modification must be in a written agreement signed by the parties.

-34. WAIVER
+40. WAIVER

-The State's waiver of any Contractor obligation or responsibility in a specific situation is not a waiver in a future similar situation or is not a waiver of any other Contractor obligation or responsibility.
+State's waiver of any Contractor obligation or responsibility in a specific situation is not a waiver in a future similar situation or is not a waiver of any other Contractor obligation or responsibility.

-35. EXECUTION
+41. EXECUTION

-The parties through their authorized agents have executed this contract on the dates set out below.
+The parties through their authorized agents have executed this Contract on the dates set out below.

-STATE OF MONTANA (INSERT AGENCY NAME) (Insert Address) Insert City, State, Zip) (INSERT CONTRACTOR'S NAME) (Insert Address) (Insert City, State, Zip) FEDERAL ID #
+STATE OF MONTANA (INSERT AGENCY NAME) (Insert Address) (Insert City, State, Zip) (INSERT CONTRACTOR'S NAME) (Insert Address) (Insert City, State, Zip) FEDERAL ID #

-BY:(Name/Title) BY:(Name/Title)
+BY: BY:

+(Name/Title) (Name/Title)

-(Signature) DATE: (Signature)
+(Signature) (Signature)

+DATE: DATE:
-Approved as to Legal Content:

-Legal Counsel (Date) Approved as to Form:

-Procurement Officer (Date) State Procurement Bureau

-NOTE TO AGENCIES: The CIO Approval below is applicable to IT Contract only.
-Chief Information Officer Approval:

-Contractor is notified that, under the provisions of 2-17-514, MCA, the Department of Administration retains the right to cancel or modify any contract, project, or activity that is not in compliance with the Agency's Plan for Information Technology, the State Strategic Plan for Information Technology, or any statewide IT policy or standard.

-Chief Information Officer Department of Administration (Date)
+Approved as to Legal Content: Legal Counsel (Date) Approved as to Form: Procurement Officer State Procurement Bureau (Date) NOTE TO AGENCIES: The CIO Approv val below is applicable to IT Contract only.
+Chief Information Officer Approval: retains the right to cancel or modify any cont ns of 2-17-514, MCA, the Department of Administration ract, project, or activity that is not in compliance with the ne State Strategic Plan for Information Technology, or any Chief Information Officer Department of Administration (Date)